-Read these guidelines and any others we ask you to read,and ensure others you’re with are also aware of them.
+Please read these guidelines and ensure any other volunteers with you are also aware of them.

 We support many types of volunteer activities.
 This may include pest control, tree planting, rubbish clean ups, garden maintenance, environmental monitoring, track building, and heritage protection.